XuQianJin-Stars/integrations/gitlab/README.md

 Install the latest version of the SignalFx Smart Agent for your environment as described [here](https://github.com/signalfx/signalfx-agent#installation).

+Note that configuring GitLab by editing `/etc/gitlab/gitlab.rb` should be accompanied by running the command `gitlab-ctl reconfigure` in order for the changes to take effect.

+Also, Nginx configuration by editing file `/var/opt/gitlab/nginx/conf/nginx-status.conf` for instance, should be accompanied by running command `gitlab-ctl restart`.
+Note that changes to the configuration file `/var/opt/gitlab/nginx/conf/nginx-status.conf` in particular are erased by subsequent runs of command `gitlab-ctl reconfigure` because `gitlab-ctl reconfigure` restores the original configuration file.

 ### CONFIGURATION
 #### GitLab Configuration

 Follow the instructions <a target="_blank" href="https://docs.gitlab.com/ee/administration/monitoring/prometheus/index.html">here</a> to configure the GitLab's Prometheus exporters to expose metric endpoint targets.
 For GitLab Runner monitoring configuration go <a target="_blank" href="https://docs.gitlab.com/runner/monitoring/README.html">here</a>.
 Below is a list of some of the Prometheus endpoint targets with links to their respective configuration pages.
-Note that target gitlab_monitor metrics are just targets gitlab_monitor_database, gitlab_monitor_process and gitlab_monitor_sidekiq metrics combined.
+Note that target `gitlab_monitor` metrics are just targets `gitlab_monitor_database`, `gitlab_monitor_process` and `gitlab_monitor_sidekiq` metrics combined.

 | Target                                                                                                                                                     | Default Port | Path       |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|------------|